rust-lang/rfcs/text/0000-cargo-rustup-discovery.md

 Currently, both Cargo and Rustup search for their files starting in the current directory and then walk towards the root of the filesystem.
 This presents a security hazard because those directories may be under the control of another user.
 These files may contain instructions which can then execute arbitrary commands, giving control to the other user account.
-This is particularly hazardous when running under a path that is world-writeable, such as `/tmp` on many Unix-like systems, or the root of a Windows drive like `C:\`.
+This is particularly hazardous when running under a path that is world-writeable, such as `/tmp` on many Unix-like systems, or in some environments the root of a Windows drive like `C:\`.

 This affects the following file searches:

 * `Cargo.toml` (to find the "current" project and the workspace root)
 * `.cargo/config.toml` [configuration files]
-* `rust-toolchain`/`rust-toolchain.toml` [toolchain overrides]
+* `rust-toolchain` or `rust-toolchain.toml` [toolchain overrides]

 This RFC proposes a new mechanism to constrain how Cargo and Rustup search for their files.
 This proposal is based on the recent changes to git in response to [CVE-2022-24765] described in Appendix [Git behavior](#git-behavior).